Powerlearnproject/se-assignment-day-2-git-and-github-Mumbi-gathoni/README.md

 Audit and Documentation: The commit history provides a detailed audit trail of the project’s evolution, documenting changes and decisions made over time.
 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, u-sing, and merging branches in a typical workflow.

+Create a Branch: A branch is a separate line of development.
+You can create a new branch using git branch branch-name and switch to it with git checkout branch-name, or do both with git checkout -b branch-name.

+Make Changes: Work on the branch by adding or modifying files.
+Changes on this branch do not affect other branches.

+Commit Changes: Stage and commit changes with git add and git commit, recording the updates to the branch's history.

+Merge Branches: To integrate changes from one branch into another (e.g., merging a feature branch into the main branch), use git merge branch-name after switching to the target branch.

+Resolve Conflicts: If there are conflicting changes, Git will prompt you to resolve them manually before completing the merge.

+Delete Branches: After merging, you can delete the branch with git branch -d branch-name if it’s no longer needed.

+Importance 0f branching
+Branching is crucial for collaborative development on GitHub because it allows multiple developers to work on different features or fixes simultaneously without affecting the main codebase.
+It supports parallel development, isolates changes, enables controlled integration through code reviews, and helps manage conflicts.
+This organization enhances collaboration, keeps the project structured, and reduces the risk of introducing bugs.

+Creating a Branch:
+Update your local repository: git pull origin main Create and switch to a new branch: git checkout -b branch-name Push the new branch to the remote repository: git push -u origin branch-name

+Using a Branch:
+Make code changes and commit them: git add . and git commit -m "Message" Regularly pull updates from the main branch to stay current: git pull origin main Resolve any conflicts that arise.

+Merging a Branch:
+Switch to the branch you want to merge into (e.g., main): git checkout main Pull the latest changes: git pull origin main
+Merge the branch: git merge branch-name
+Resolve any conflicts, if necessary.
+Push the merged changes to the remote: git push origin main Optionally, delete the branch if it's no longer needed: git branch -d branch-name and git push origin --delete branch-name

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?